AdvaySingh1/Accelerating-OVS-with-Gigaflow-A-Smart-Cache-for-SmartNICs/README.md

 ## Executive Summary

-This project successfully extends the Gigaflow Virtual Switch (GVS) framework to enable hardware acceleration on SmartNICs, specifically targeting NetFPGA and MLX platforms.
+This project successfully extends the Gigaflow Virtual Switch (GVS) (find out more [here](https://gigaflow-vswitch.github.io/)) framework to enable hardware acceleration on SmartNICs, specifically targeting NetFPGA platforms.
 The work bridges the gap between software-defined networking and hardware acceleration by implementing a complete pipeline from P4 code compilation to bitstream deployment and runtime rule management.

 ### Key Achievements
 **MLX NIC Integration**: Complete orchestrator for traffic generation and GVS integration